BLUE HORIZON, BOOK 4

 “Whatever the outcome, I plan to make the best of it,” Lehigh said.
 “Even if I occasionally have my doubts, I have always been an optimist.”
 The human looked up and sniffed the air as Jerry brought him a cup adorned with a white unicorn.
 He took a sip of the hot liquid and leaned back in his chair with a smile.

 “Yes, that’s good.
 Thank you, Doctor.”

-Renny stepped out of the Infirmary, studying the flight roster for the rest of their voyage.
+Renny stepped out of Sickbay, studying the flight roster for the rest of their voyage.
 Taro had tasked him with making the bridge duty assignments and he juggled names in his head as he scratched them onto a slateboard with a claw tip.

 Another door nearby opened, but he didn’t look up until Pockets stopped beside him with a grimace.

 “Have you seen the Doc?”
 Pockets asked in a pained voice.
 “I burned my hand with a soldering iron.”

 “Not really, but I still want to get it treated.
 I forgot to turn off the iron before the launch and tried to catch it when it rolled off my workbench.”